puupee/puupee-api-go/docs/DeviceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiAppDeviceRefreshPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRefreshRequest struct via the builder pattern

 Name | Type | Description  | Notes